Complaints about our service

 - gathering information from the staff member or area that the complaint is about

-- undertake to review the practice, policy or procedure as a result of your complaint
+- undertake to review a practice, policy or procedure as a result of a complaint

-We will provide you with an explanation of the action that we took in response to your complaint and the reasons for any decisions that we made.
+We will explain the action that we take on your complaint and the reasons for our decision.

 If you require any assistance to make a complaint, we will support you.
 You are welcome to nominate another person or organisation to represent you about your complaint.